 Tell a Story - Play with Video Length

 YouTube is chock full of content creators and storytellers.
 Join them and start playing around with length.
 We think you should use as much time you need to adequately tell your story.
 Since YouTube isn’t a feed-like format (like Twitter and YouTube) you can play with overall video length and stop worrying about catching attention as users’ scroll.
-Longer content works.
+Longer content works!
+Of the most engaging uploads, videos that were between 16 seconds and 2 minutes in length had 53.8% of all YouTube views.
 This contrasts sharply against our advice around Twitter and Facebook social video length where the optimal lengths are 30 seconds and 15 seconds respectfully.

 Source: SocialBakers via TrackMaven